darkzard05/rag-system-ollama/readme.md

 - **Ollama Connection Issues**:
   - Ensure the Ollama application/server is running (`ollama list`).
 - **Gemini API Key Issues**:
-  - Ensure the key is correct and has the necessary permissions.
+  - Ensure the key is correct, has the necessary permissions, and is set in your `.env` file.
   - A `429` error might indicate you have exceeded your API rate limits.
 - **Slow Performance**:
   - Processing large PDFs or using large local models can be resource-intensive.